OneKey-Network/addressability-framework/mvp-spec/audit-log-design.md

 # The Audit Log

-The Audit Log is the data attached to an Addressable Content so that the user can see how has used her/his Prebid SSO Data for generating this content.
+The Audit Log is the data attached to an Addressable Content so that the user can see how has used her/his Prebid Addressability Framework Data for generating this content.
 This document describes technical aspects in addition of [the Audit Log Requirements](audit-log-requirements.md).